 A Guilty Pleasure?

-More work will need to be completed in the future to determine the effects that provisioning-related behavioural changes have on the sharks...
-There is not yet any definitive scientific study that shows feeding whale sharks harms them, but equally, we do not have an evidence proving that it is not harmful.
+The problem is that there is not yet any definitive scientific study that shows feeding whale sharks harms them, but equally, we do not have any evidence proving that it is not harmful.

 - Zieglera et al, 2018